Ofcom report shows growing 5G coverage

 Broadband - from space

-Nearly 80,000 homes and businesses do not have access to 'decent' broadband, defined as offering download speeds of 10 Mbit/s the report notes.
-That's fast enough to stream an HD film or game but will run into problems if more than one person tries to stream at once.
+Nearly 80,000 homes and businesses do not have access to "decent" broadband, defined as offering download speeds of 10 Mbit/s the report notes.
+That is fast enough to stream an HD film or game, but will run into problems if more than one person tries to stream at once.

-This figure has fallen from 123,000 last year, with Ofcom acknowledging that many of those still without 'decent' broadband are in the hardest-to-reach parts of the UK.
+This figure has fallen from 123,000 last year, with Ofcom acknowledging that many of those still without "decent" broadband are in the hardest-to-reach parts of the UK.

 The regulator said it estimates that a further 15,000 properties will be covered by publicly-funded broadband schemes going ahead in the coming 12 months.